-Online quizzes will be 10-15 questions long (multiple-choice) and tend to take students from 30-60 minutes to complete, but the quiz allows you to work on it for 2 hours.
+Quizzes will be 10-15 questions long (multiple-choice, worth 2-3 points each) and tend to take students from 30-60 minutes to complete, but the quiz allows you to work on it for 2 hours.
 Please note: if you have a documented learning accommodation, or non-documented need for adjustments to help you learn, it is very important you connect with us about this at the beginning of the quarter so we can adapt your quizzes appropriately.

-The quizzes are moderated by the GTFs.
-Please email the GTFs (cc'ing me is OK), if you are having difficulty with any technical aspects, or if you have any questions about content (such as whether you are interpreting a question or response option correctly).
-We will try to answer your question as quickly as possible, but if you are running out of time on the quiz, submit your best guess and we will try to make reasonable accommodations for a different answer afterwards - up until the answers are released on Canvas.
-After that point, all scores are final.
+Please email me if you are having difficulty with any technical aspects of the quiz.
+I may not be able to respond before your time is up, so if you are having difficulty, you could take a screen shot of your screen and attach it to your email.
 You may want to print out the quiz before you submit it (saving to PDF is a good way to do so), in case of any technical difficulties, and to keep a record of your responses (which you can then correct when the answers are released).
 This will also help you study for the final exam.